 The major benefit of a diffuser is that you may add your preferred essential oils to the tank.

 Essential oils should never be added to the tank of a humidifier since they might damage the internal components.
-You may add smells to your humidifier by using water-soluble scented additives.
+You may add smells to your humidifier by needing water-soluble scented additives.

 Certain vaporizer manufacturers, such as Vicks, allow you to add inhalants such as Vicks’ Soothing Vapors.
 This, however, should not be used near youngsters.